-- Refer to the current Virginia Freshwater Fishing Regulations guide and posted signs for special fishing rules which apply to this WMA.
+- Refer to the current Freshwater Fishing & Boating in Virginia guide and posted signs for special fishing rules which apply to this WMA.

 - It is unlawful to use boats propelled by a gasoline motor, sail, or mechanically operated recreational paddle wheel unless otherwise posted.

 - Swimming is prohibited unless otherwise posted.
 Anglers, hunters, and trappers actively engaged in fishing, hunting, or trapping may wade in public waters.

 - Only rod and reel angling is permitted.
 All other methods of take (trotlines, juglines, limblines, etc.) are prohibited.